vietor/node-func-queue/README.md

 ### Queue.append(callback)

-Append a delegate function.
-This query will be append to already executing Queue.
+Append a delegate function when the Queue already executing.

 #### callback([...])